summrum/rofi_cliphist/README.md

 ```
 Other modi can be added as usual seprarated by commas; the mode also doesn't have to be called "clipboard", any name or glyph can be used.

 The clipboard mode should then be available when launching Rofi, offering a list of clipboard data.
 Selecting any option will copy the data and close Rofi, ready for the data to be pasted.
-Using a key combination other than "select-entry" will delete the selected item (e.g. pressing Shift+Delete if using default keyboard configuration will delete highlighted item).
+Using the "delete-entry" key combination will delete the selected item (e.g. pressing Shift+Delete if using default keyboard configuration will delete highlighted item).